Trading Paints Help Center

 Trading Paints is only available on Windows at this time.
 Ensure .NET Framework 4.0 is installed on your computer before installing, and your Windows Installer is up to date (if you receive a DLL error, it is likely an issue with Windows Installer on your system).
 Try repairing or uninstalling Trading Paints from your Control Panel if the program will not install correctly first, and then reinstalling the program.

 While paint schemes for the current session are being downloaded, there may be a very slight temporary impact on network performance; however, paint schemes are not downloaded while a race is in session (unless you join the race server initially in the middle of the race for some reason).
-If you are concerned about your computer's performance being affected while racing, you can safely close Trading Paints before your race begins -- however, an overwhelming majority of users do not have issues with Trading Paints running.
+If you are concerned about your computer's performance being affected while racing, you can safely close Trading Paints before your race begins -- however, most users do not have issues with Trading Paints running.

 You may choose to leave Trading Paints running even when you're not racing with minimal impact.
 Trading Paints does not download any files unless the iRacing sim is open and there are custom paints from the Trading Paints server that need to be downloaded.
 If you do not feel comfortable with keeping Trading Paints open, you can launch the program only when racing (or spectating/watching replays) if you prefer.